Anti-Bullying Pink T-Shirt0 products

-Congratulations to Amy Darkes from Waterloo Oxford District Secondary School for winning the 2017 Pink Shirt Design Contest!
+Congratulations to Dannica Valant from St Agnes Catholic Elementary School for winning the 2019 Pink Shirt Design Contest!

-Shirts are available to be purchased (starting January 17th, 2017) at the following locations:
+Shirts are available to be purchased (starting January 24th, 2019) at the following location:

 The Record-160 King Street East, Kitchener Hours are Monday to Friday 9am-4pm

-Also you can purchase shirts online at The Record Store please note that there is NO SHIPPING online, purchases need to be picked up at The Record
+Also you can purchase shirts online at The Record Store please note that there is SHIPPING ONLY with the KITCHENER-WATERLOO area, for those living outside the area, purchases need to be picked up at The Record.
+Bulk orders for schools and businesses can schedule pick drop offs.

 What is Pink Shirt Day?